 - ½ cup (43 g) unsweetened coconut, shredded or flaked

 - ½ cup (113 g) unsalted butter, melted

 - 1 large egg

 - Grease an 8x8 square baking pan or line with parchment and set aside.
-If lining pan, leave some hanging over the edges to easily pull brownies from the pan once cooled.
+If lining pan, leave some hanging over the edges to easily pull bars from the pan once cooled.

-- In a large mixing bowl, combine melted butter, brown sugar, and vanilla.
-Beat in eggs.
-Add flour and salt and stir until fully combined.
+- In a large mixing bowl, add melted butter, brown sugar, vanilla extract, and egg.
+Stir until fully combined.
+Add flour and salt and stir until just combined.
 Add white chocolate chips and toasted coconut, stirring until just incorporated.

 - Pour into 8x8 pan and use a spatula to spread evenly to the edges.
 Batter will be thick.

 - Bake for about 22-26 minutes, or until entire top is golden brown and set.
 Test with a toothpick in the center - if toothpick comes out with wet batter, bars need more time.